Service contracts FAQs

 Most Service Contracts include similar terms and agreements.
 For example, a typical Construction Contract may include:

-In most cases, Service Contracts are valid when signed online.
+In most cases, service contracts are valid when signed online.
 Our services allow you to create contracts and email them to your clients.
-Your clients can sign contracts online and send it back to you electronically.
-This feature is convenient for Service Contracts and other common contracts such as Lease Agreements.
+Your clients can sign contracts online and send them back to you electronically.
+This feature is convenient for service contracts and other common contracts such as Lease Agreements.
 They can sign using any device including tablets, mobile phones and computers.

 If either party cannot fulfill their part of the agreement, it should be discussed amicably first.
 Your first option may be to simply amend or alter the original contract.
 If altering the contract is not an option, you'll want to review the original contract to see what options for quitting the contract outlined in the original agreement.
 You may be able to get out of a contract without legal consequences if both parties agree to how the contract can be quitted.
 If both parties cannot agree on how to solve the problem, you may need to consider mediation or small claims court.